 What Is Chromyl Chloride Test?

-Chromyl chloride test is a qualitative analysis test used for the conformation of Cl– ions.
-Let’s take an example to further get a clearer understanding of the test.
+The chromyl chloride test is a qualitative analysis test used for the detection of Cl– ions.
+Let’s take an example to get a better understanding of the test.
 A sample of chlorine-containing salt is heated with potassium chromate (K2Cr2O7) and concentrated sulphuric acid (H2SO4).
-If chloride is present, chromyl chloride is formed and red fumes are given out.
-Chromyl chloride test reaction is given as;
+If chloride is present, chromyl chloride is formed, and red fumes are given out.
+The chromyl chloride test reaction is given as follows:

 K2Cr2O7 +4NaCl+6H2SO4 → 2CrO2Cl2 +2KHSO4 + 4NaHSO4 + 3H2O